CivicActions/agile-ms/README.md

 Following **([USDS Play #2](https://playbook.cio.gov/#play2)** to look at the whole experience, our users quickly identified the need to see the provider locations on a map.
 One of the main features in our prototype is the use of a Google Map populated with *real* geolocated data.
-We used offline code [https://github.com/CivicActions/agile-ms/tree/master/offlineGeolocationTool](https://github.com/CivicActions/agile-ms/tree/master/offlineGeolocationTool) which is not part of our live product to get as many geolocated records as possible (352).Many of the providers are commercial businesses that have a clearly defined place-of-business
+We used offline code (see: [https://github.com/CivicActions/agile-ms/tree/master/offlineGeolocationTool](https://github.com/CivicActions/agile-ms/tree/master/offlineGeolocationTool)) which is not part of our live product to get as many geolocated records as possible (352).Many of the providers are commercial businesses that have a clearly defined place-of-business